Sister Helen Prejean On Witnessing Executions: 'I Couldn't Let Them Die Alone'

 All the words have been spoken.
 In my faithfulness to them and in visiting them, they know my love and care for them, and that I believe in their dignity.
 It's all presence then.
 It's just pure presence.
 Like when you're at the death of anyone, you're not making long speeches ... there's nothing to say.
 You look at my face.
 I'll be the face of Christ for you.
 It's pure presence and that's what it is.

-On women in the Church being restricted from priesthood and participating in policy changes
+On women in the church being restricted from priesthood and participating in policy changes

 Women can't preach in the Catholic Church.
 Women cannot read the Gospel at Mass.
 A young little pimply teenager who happens to be a boy could read the Gospel.
 You've got to be male.
 [There are a] million ways it plays out that women somehow cannot fully image Christ.
-It was what I said in the letter [to Pope Francis], was that women need to be in on those decision-making councils when policies are being decided in the Church, because the presence of women — our consciousness, our empathy, what we bring to the table — is really important for the dialogue.
-And if men in the Church are always only talking to other men at the top decision-making levels, and that's the curia in Rome, that's the bishops when they meet — it's always all males.
+It was what I said in the letter [to Pope Francis], was that women need to be in on those decision-making councils when policies are being decided in the church, because the presence of women — our consciousness, our empathy, what we bring to the table — is really important for the dialogue.
+And if men in the church are always only talking to other men at the top decision-making levels, and that's the curia in Rome, that's the bishops when they meet — it's always all males.
 And ... if we don't have full dialogue with women represented ... we are never going to be able to embody what the gospel of Jesus is about.

 On how witnessing death changed her feelings about her own death

 In watching people actually go to their death, I've seen how they summoned their courage to make the walk.
 They're very afraid, but they do it.
-I've watched Momma, Daddy, [my sister] Mary Ann. ...
+I've watched Mama, Daddy, [my sister] Mary Ann. ...
 My sister, she was always brave.
 When we were doing tomboy things like jumping from a limb to catch a rope swing, I'm the last one on the branch, and she's going, "Jump!
 Don't be such a sissy!"
 So the words that came up inside me after she had died — because she was gone then, I couldn't hear her voice physically — was: "Sis, death comes for everybody.
 I did it.
 It's going to happen to you too.
 Don't be a sissy!
 I had what it took.
 God brought me through it, and you'll have what you need to and it strengthens me."

 Sam Briger and Thea Chaloner produced and edited this interview for broadcast.
 Molly Seavy-Nesper and Patrick Jarenwattananon adapted it for the Web.